Mental Health Support For Employees In Times of Crisis and War

 People will remember how their employer supported them or if this was lacking, especially in periods of crisis.
 It’s not just those in Ukraine who need support: the country has a significant diaspora, including 20,000 Ukrainians living in the UK.
 There will be employees who will be impacted because they are Ukrainian, or because they are Russians who are anxious and fear reprisals, and individuals without a direct connection who are still deeply affected by the war and all its implications.

 Onebright is here to support you and your team in any way we can during these unprecedented times.
-Please get in touch with us for mental health support for your employees.
+Please get in touch with us for employee mental health support.

 Good to know